A principled framework to assess the information-theoretic fitness of brain functional sub-circuits: Results

-The theory of weak recovery and its extended usage proposed here allowed us to argue for the relevance of using SNR as a measure that, through thresholding, guides the estimation of functional connectivity given an \textit{a priori} set of FNs.
-In this section, we juxtapose SNR as a guiding measure against objective-function community detection methods.
-One such method is Newman's $Q$-score maximization \cite{newman2004finding,newman2006finding,newman2006modularity}.
-In broad strokes, the $Q$ score, \textit{modularity score}, measures the statistical difference between a network and its corresponding null model with similar topological properties such as the degree sequence.
+The theory of weak recovery and its extended usage proposed here allowed us to argue for the relevance of using SNR as a measure that, {via thresholding as a specific use case, guides the estimation of well-defined functional connectivity given the mapping of an \textit{a priori} set of FNs.} { In this section, our goals are two-fold: \begin{enumerate} \item validate our framework by solving the "forward" problem (e.g., community detection) and compare the detected partition with the ground truth; \item benchmark different community detection algorithms to solidify the above validation. \end{enumerate} }

+Specifically, we juxtapose SNR as a guiding measure against objective-function community detection methods.
+One such method is Newman's $Q$-score maximization \cite{newman2004finding,newman2006finding,newman2006modularity}. {Here, instead of using $Q$-score as an objective function for community detection, we use it as a guiding measure to investigate its behavior across the tested threshold range $[0,1]$.} In broad strokes, the $Q$ score, \textit{modularity score}, measures the statistical difference between a network and its corresponding null model with similar topological properties such as the degree sequence.
 It can be computed as follows: